WHAT IS THE ACL?

 The Anterior Cruciate Ligament (ACL) is the main stabilizer of the knee allowing proper movement, function, and athletic pivotal activities.
 It is one of the most commonly injured ligaments.
 The ACL controls your leg from unnatural movement or twisting.
 It and other ligaments in the knee allow the leg to bend and extend without additional stress.

-An Anterior Cruciate Ligament injury can be caused by abnormal rotational or hyperextsion stresses placed on the knee.
+An Anterior Cruciate Ligament injury can be caused by abnormal rotational or hyperextension stresses placed on the knee.
 An ACL injury will undoubtedly lead to ACL reconstruction if the patient wants to return to their active, healthy, athletic lifestyle.

 ACL reconstruction is one of the most common knee injury treatments that Dr. Lowe performs.
 Dr. Lowe is a Sports Medicine Orthopedic Surgeon located in Houston, Texas.
 He specializes in the reconstruction of an anterior cruciate ligament injury and performs hundreds of ACL reconstruction annually.
-Athletes and active healthy people from all over the United States an many countries around the globe come to Dr. Lowe for their ACL reconstruction surgery.
+Athletes and active healthy people from all over the United States an many countries around the globe come to him for their ACL reconstruction surgery.

 ACL RECONSTRUCTION SURGERY

 ACL surgery is a knee injury treatment that allows the ligament to be reconstructed and replaced with a new structure.
 Autografts are harvested from the patient’s own body, typically from the middle third of their involved leg patellar tendon or hamstring in place of the torn ligament.
 Allografts are harvested from donor tissue that has passed the highest and most advanced measures of testing and screening.
-Dr. Lowe solely uses donor grafts from MTF, the Muscularskeletal Transplant Foundation.
+Dr. Lowe solely uses donor grafts from MTF, the Musculoskeletal Transplant Foundation.

 ACL REVISION RECONSTRUCTION SURGERY